NRS8003 - Norwegian Research School of Global Health

 NRSGH Innovation in Global Health - NTNU

-The course is a block-course comprising of 2 weeks in Trondheim and Skype lectures.
-It will be thought in spring 2018, respectively 13-18 January and 5-10th March in Trondheim, with Skype lectures on Thursdays in February.
-The course will be teached together with the Master course PH3002.
+The course is a block-course comprising of one week in Trondheim and Skype lectures.
+It will be taught in Autumn 2019, respectively 11-13th September in Trondheim, with Skype lectures on 9 and 24 september and 23 October.
+The course will be taught together with the Master course PH3002.
 The course is a combination of lectures and group, pair and individual activities; all of which are directly related to the participants’ own contribution.
-Between sessions, the participants are required to keep in contact with their student collegas and instructor through e-mails.
+Between sessions, the participants are required to keep in contact with their student colleges and instructor through e-mails.
 The course will constitute 5 ETCS.
-All course activities are mandatory and participants must have a presentation at the end of the last teaching block.
+All course activities are mandatory and participants must have a presentation at the end of the teaching block.
 Assessment is “passed/ not passed”.

 Muhammad Zaman will be responsible for the course.
 See the video of one of the innovations that Muhammed Zaman is involved in: PharmaChk: Testing the quality of medicines in the field.